Regge-Teitelboim analysis of the symmetries of electromagnetic and gravitational fields on asymptotically null spacelike

 The 1974 paper by Regge and Teitelboim [\citenum{Regge:1974zd}] contained two main results: (i) A completion of Dirac's analysis [\citenum{Dirac:1958sc}] of the role of constraints in field dynamics that was necessary in order to account for the different character of the gauge transformations which do not change the physical state (``proper gauge transformations''), from those which do (``improper gauge transformations'').
 It was found that, in the latter case, Dirac's ``weakly vanishing'' generators have to be improved by the addition of a surface integral and do not vanish weakly.
 The surface integral gives the value of the charge associated to the improper transformations. (ii) An application of (i) to obtain a Poincar\'e invariant formulation of the theory of gravitation on spacelike surfaces which are asymptotically planes.

 We develop below a new application of the method which is based on replacing an asymptotic plane by the two--sheeted ``hourglass" shaped surface obtained by joining smoothly an incoming hyperboloid with an outgoing one.
 The hyperboloids have a fixed radius, and as one moves the center of the hourglass along the time axis one covers the whole of spacetime.
-The motivation is to study radiation, and these hyperboloids are well suited to the task because they are asymptotically null, and thus are able to register the details of the process; whereas the asymptotic planes are not, because if one goes far enough along a spatial direction, the radiation emitted by a confined source has not enough time to reach there.
+The motivation is to study radiation, and the hourglass is well suited to the task because it is asymptotically null, and thus is able to register the details of the process.
+In contradistinction, if one goes far enough on an asymptotic plane, the radiation emitted by a confined source has not enough time to reach there.

 A simple parity boundary condition, with a direct physical meaning, for the fields defined on the hourglass is given.
 With it, a Hamiltonian formulation of the symmetry of Bondi, van der Burg, Metzner and Sachs \cit{Bondi:1962px,Sachs:1962zza,Sachs:1962wk} is developed.
 The formulation yields a Hamiltonian definition of the Bondi ``news''.
 For electromagnetism, an interrelationship between spin and the BMS charge is brought out, and manifest electric-magnetic duality is achieved by introducing a second vector potential.
 For the gravitational field, Taub-NUT space appears as a gravitational magnetic pole and the magnetic BMS charges are exhibited.
 However, and expression for their conjugates, the magnetic supertranslations, is lacking.